TaohongMaxwell/Digital-Signal-Processing-by-MATLAB/Experiment 6 Designing FIR Filters with Window Functions.md

 ### Example 1:

-Use fir1 to design a standard frequency response FIR filter, including low pass, band pass, high pass, band stop and other types of filters.
+Use `fir1` to design a standard frequency response FIR filter, including low pass, band pass, high pass, band stop and other types of filters.

 `b=fir1(n, Wn, ‘ftype’)`

-The passband boundary frequency, the stopband boundary frequency, the stopband attenuation is not less than 40dB, and the passband ripple is not more than 3dB.
+The passband boundary frequency $\omega_p=0.5\pi$, the stopband boundary frequency$\omega_s=0.66\pi$, the stopband attenuation is not less than 40dB, and the passband ripple is not more than 3dB.

 **Reference:**